Engineering Intelligence Dashboard

 Challenge

-GitLab’s data access was tied to its nested group structure rather than to user permissions.
-The consequence: customers couldn’t roll up metrics across teams they managed unless those teams shared a parent group in the application hierarchy — which, for any organization that didn’t accidentally mirror its data needs in its repo structure, meant most cross-team analysis was simply unavailable.
-The static dashboards that did exist suffered low adoption for related reasons: users couldn’t aggregate across organizational boundaries or build views for their own questions.
+• Data access: GitLab’s data access was tied to its nested group and project structure rather than to user permissions.
+The consequence: customers couldn’t roll up metrics across teams they managed unless those teams shared a parent group; most cross-team analysis was simply unavailable.
 A model that should have empowered cross-team decisions was actively preventing them.

 My role